IUSCA/IUSM-ConnPipe/README.md

 ### Running the Pipeline

-After the desired configurations have been set, the pipeline can be run by executing the **main_conn_pipeline.sh** script.
-On a Linux terminal, after navigating to the directory containing corresponding pipeline, files run the following command:
+After the desired configurations have been set, the pipeline can be run by executing the **sample_main.sh** script, using the the following command:

 ```
-./main_conn_pipeline.sh
+./sample_main.sh
 ```

 Assuming all configurations have been set-up as needed, the pipeline should begin processing the specified subject data and saving corresponding outputs to the appropriate directories.